thh32/Lipase_reclassification/README.md

 # A proposed update for the classification and description of bacterial lipolytic enzymes

-This is a repository for the deposit and classification of lipolytic enzymes based on the proposed classification system in Hitch and Clavel (TBP).
+This is a repository for the deposit and classification of lipolytic enzymes based on the proposed classification system in Hitch and Clavel (2019) (https://peerj.com/articles/7249/).

 The current classification system includes the following families;